 Only a few of them have been able to deliver accurate facial recognition.
 Netatmo’s Welcome and Arcsoft Simplicam offers facial recognition, but it is a security camera and not a doorbell.
 Video doorbell makers have yet to come out with a product that uses facial recognition.

-The Nest Hello Doorbell has a facial recognition feature that enables it to identify the people it sees so that you can then customize the alerts you get.
-You can pay for the Nest Aware service for about $10 per month so that you can train your doorbell to recognize the people living at home.
+The Nest Hello Doorbell has a facial recognition feature that enables it to identify the people it sees so that you can then customize the notifications you get.
+You can pay for the Nest Aware service per month so that you can train your doorbell to recognize the people living at home.

 There is not much information detailing how the Nest Hello Doorbell would be using its facial recognition features.
 But looking at the Nest Cam IQ, you could expect that the new doorbell would have the same Familiar Face Alerts, which tell you when friends or family members arrive at your front door.

 The facial recognition feature also allows the Nest Cam IQ to make sure that it is a person moving and not something else.
 This way, you get less false positives.

 You can use pre-recorded messages with your Nest Hello Doorbell.
 When you are busy and you cannot talk to the person outside the door, you can just play a recorded message and get the job done.